openstack-infra/puppet-iptables/README.md

-# OpenStack IPTables Module
+# This repo has moved to OpenDev

-This module installs and configures IPTables
+It can now be found at [https://opendev.org/opendev/puppet-iptables](https://opendev.org/opendev/puppet-iptables)